-If you have any questions about keeping your event safe and legal, don’t hesitate to contact the team on 020 7802 3200 or firstname.lastname@example.org – we’re here to help!
+Don’t hesitate to contact our team with any questions about keeping your event safe and legal, on 0207 802 3200 or firstname.lastname@example.org – we’re here to help!

+Any fundraising materials you use should say: in aid of The Lullaby Trust, Registered Charity No 262191.
 Registered charity numbers must be shown on all printed material that you use, including letters and posters.
-The Lullaby Trust’s registered charity number is 262191.

 Public Liability Insurance

 The Lullaby Trust cannot accept responsibility for accidents, injuries, loss, or damages as a result of your event.
 Arranging public liability insurance will protect you if a member of public is injured during your event.
 You should be able to organise this cheaply and simply for your event, there are plenty of providers online.

 You should also request to see the public liability insurance certificate of any suppliers you hire.
 This will ensure that they’re covered in the event of an accident or incident with their equipment or service.

 If you’re providing food at your event food safety laws will apply, make sure you properly store, prepare and cook food correctly.
 Remember to label ingredients such as nuts and other allergens.
 Also keep children and animals out of food preparation areas ad provide protective clothing such as gloves and aprons.
 You can find more information from The Food Standards Agency.

 Raffle and lottery licenses

 Your event may require a special license from your local authority, please check with them as part of your plans.
 Things that often require a license are; raffles, lotteries, auctions, public money collections, entertainment events and putting up signs or banners in a public space.
 If you’re planning these activities, please get in touch with our team for advice.